This simple step-by-step fakeaway recipe guide lets you make your own Turkish-style takeaway lamb shish kebab skewers at home.

 If using tender meat such as tenderloin or lamb leg steaks you can cook for less time and have beautiful medium-rare meat.

-More Kebab Recipes Ideas
+More Kebab Recipe Ideas

 Kebabs are a delicious and easy recipe to entertain guests or enjoy a casual meal at home.

-Lamb Recipe Ideas
+More Lamb Recipe Ideas

+Looking for other European lamb dishes?
 Check out our lamb kleftiko or lamb peka or we have a great lamb shank recipe you will love too.

 One of the favourite recipes on our blog has got to be our slow-roasted lamb leg (we also have a slow cooker leg of lamb) or roasted lamb shoulder so check those out too!